Azure-Samples/azure-search-openai-demo/docs/productionizing.md

 * If you are consistently going over the TPM, then consider implementing a load balancer between OpenAI instances.
 Most developers implement that using Azure API Management or container-based load balancers.
 For seamless integration instructions with this sample, please check:
   * [Scale Azure OpenAI for Python with Azure API Management](https://learn.microsoft.com/azure/developer/python/get-started-app-chat-scaling-with-azure-api-management)
   * [Scale Azure OpenAI for Python chat using RAG with Azure Container Apps](https://learn.microsoft.com/azure/developer/python/get-started-app-chat-scaling-with-azure-container-apps)
-* Another approach is to use [LiteLLM's load balancer](https://docs.litellm.ai/docs/providers/azure#azure-api-load-balancing) with Azure Cache for Redis.

 ### Azure Storage